shifaspv/BigruCNN-SE-tensorflow/README.md

 Few samples from the trained model are displayed <a href="https://www.csd.uoc.gr/~shifaspv/IEEE_Letter-demo">here</a>, along with the other models.

 ## The bidirectional recurrent convolution. module (BigruCNN)
 The new feature extraction layer called BigruCNN has the stucture shown below, where the features are extracted recurrently over time at each frame instant.
-In this structure, the feature map of current frame are dependent on the neighbouring frames feature activities.
+In this structure, the features extracted are dependent on the neighbouring frames feature activities.

 <img src="images/BigruCNN.png" width=500>